-If you or another member of your tax household has been granted one or more coverage exemptions from the Marketplace, or has an application for a coverage exemption pending with the Marketplace, complete Part I to report these exemptions.
-Complete a line for each individual who received or has a pending application for a Marketplace-granted coverage exemption.
-If an individual was granted or has a pending application for more than one coverage exemption from the Marketplace, complete a separate line for each coverage exemption for that individual.
-If your tax household was granted or has a pending application for more than six coverage exemptions from the Marketplace, attach a separate statement showing the information required in columns a through c for each additional coverage exemption.
+If you or another member of your tax household has been granted one or more coverage exemptions from the Marketplace, complete Part I to report these exemptions.
+Complete a line for each individual who received a Marketplace-granted coverage exemption.
+If an individual was granted more than one coverage exemption from the Marketplace, complete a separate line for each coverage exemption granted to that individual.
+If your tax household was granted more than six coverage exemptions from the Marketplace, attach a separate statement showing the information required in columns a through c for each additional coverage exemption.